Title image © thevampiredio

 Two things you need to know about starting a mage duel:

 1) These are for COMBAT ENCOUNTERS... spells fired in anger!
-Not some skill test at school...
+Not some skill test at school, competitions amoung friends for a specific prize, or experiments with special magic among colleagues...
 I label that as "spell sparring."
 For non-lethal duels/tests of arcane strength, heck out Petulant Pip's rules.

 2) A spell duel happens because the players or DM want it to happen and the DM allows it to happen (yes, it's that simple... one side just initiates it and if the DM thinks it's appropriate, then it goes down.
 Let's not swat flies with a sledgehammer here).